NSERC funds graduate scholarships in the natural sciences and engineering, including some areas of kinesiology and psychology.

 The process for students to apply for the NSERC doctoral scholarships has not changed from last year.
 The Graduate Studies office will forward electronic copies of complete applications to each department as soon as possible after the student application deadline (September 23, 2020).
 It is therefore not necessary for students submit paper copies of their application to their department.

-Access the NSERC on-line application form at: http://www.nserc-crsng.gc.ca/Students-Etudiants/PG-CS/CGSD-BESCD_eng.asp
+The NSERC on-line application form is available at: http://www.nserc-crsng.gc.ca/Students-Etudiants/PG-CS/CGSD-BESCD_eng.asp

 1. Student logs in to NSERC's on-line system and completes Form 201 according to the NSERC instructions.
 New users must register before creating an application on-line.

 2. Student provides official and up-to-date transcripts of all undergraduate and graduate studies to the department.
 These are uploaded to the student's scholarship application by the department (normally the graduate secretary).

 3. Students select two referees and provides each referee's contact information as part of the application process.
 The referees complete the forms through NSERC's on-line system.

-IMPORTANT: it is the student’s responsibility to make sure that the references are submitted in time to meet the September 16, 2019 application deadline.
+It is the student’s responsibility to make sure that the references are submitted in time to meet the September 23, 2020 application deadline.

-5. The Graduate Studies office will forward all completed applications to departments as soon as possible after this deadline for review by the department.
+5. The Graduate Studies Office will forward all completed applications to departments for review as soon as possible after the application deadline.

-Official and up-to-date transcripts of all undergraduate and graduate studies (including the transcript legend) must be scanned and uploaded in pdf format in the "Transcripts - University" page of each student's application.
+Official and up-to-date transcripts of all undergraduate and graduate studies (including the transcript legend) are scanned and uploaded in pdf format by the department in the "Transcripts - University" page of each student's application.